Carl Rathjens: Family

-Rathjens' son, Carl Rathjens, Jr. (1914–1994), was a geomorphologist, specializing in glacial, alpine research and special connoisseur of the East, especially Afghanistan.
+Rathjens' son, Carl Rathjens Jr. (1914–1994), was a geomorphologist, specializing in glacial, alpine research and special connoisseur of the East, especially Afghanistan.

 Legacy

 Rathjens' collection includes over 2,500 Jewish ethnographical items.
 He offered Mrs. Hadassa Calvari-Rosenblit of the Jewish Agency in Palestine to buy from him the duplicates.
 She forwarded his offer to the Hebrew University, which bought from him almost 2,000 Items.
 Rathjens contributed much to preserve the Yemenite culture among the Yemenite Jews in Palestine.
 Exhibitions were made and lectures were given about the rich Yemenite Jewish culture, with a display of their costumes and jewelry.

 In his collection are found some four thousand negative and positive photographs, being the largest visual collection ever made to date by a single researcher in Yemen, and which documents the state and its people during the rule of the Imam Yahya Hamid al-Din and describe a world and culture which has long since vanished and is no more.

 During his visits to Yemen in 1927, 1931, 1934 and 1938, he either collected, imprinted or bought hundreds of inscriptions dating back to the Himyarite period and the early Islamic Era, purchasing antiquities and collecting ethnographical samples in the various marketplaces throughout Yemen.
 He loaded these on approximately 100 camels and had them transferred to Hodeida where they were shipped to Hamburg.
 Rathjens also visited the Aden British Protectorate and purchased antiquities from there worth thousands of pounds.

 Most of the collectable items which he brought out of Yemen are today stored in the Museum of Ethnology in Hamburg (Museum für Völkerkunde Hamburg), among which are hundreds of inscriptions from the Himyaritic and early Islamic period, Arabic and Hebrew manuscripts, thousands of items relating to ethnography and the documentation of the material culture in Yemen.
 In 1939, Salman Schocken (1877–1959) purchased some 800 objects from Rathjens' collection of Yemenite Jewry's ethnographic material, which he then loaned to the Bezalel Museum at the insistence of Erich Brauer and Hadasah Perlman-Ḳalṿari-Rozenbliṭ.
-With the founding of the Israel Museum in 1965, Carl Rathjens' original collection at the Bezalel Museum, with more than 1000 photographs (of these, some 200 concerning the Jewish community of Yemen), were put under the supervision of Aviva Muller-Lancet for transferal to the Israel Museum, where they are now housed on permanent loan to the Ethnology Department, today part of the Mandel Wing for Jewish Art and Life, under the title "S. Schocken Collection."
+With the founding of the Israel Museum in 1965, Carl Rathjens' original collection at the Bezalel Museum, with more than 1000 photographs (of these, some 200 concerning the Jewish community of Yemen), were put under the supervision of Aviva Muller-Lancet for transferral to the Israel Museum, where they are now housed on permanent loan to the Ethnology Department, today part of the Mandel Wing for Jewish Art and Life, under the title "S. Schocken Collection."